CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.2 Personal.md

 Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

-#### ORP.2.A11 Safety culture analysis (CIA)The security measures selected for the institution SHOULD always be based on the institution and its employees.
+#### ORP.2.A11 Safety Culture Analysis (CIA)The security measures selected for the institution SHOULD always be based on the institution and its employees.
 While maintaining the legal framework, it should be analyzed how exactly the employees behave from a security point of view.
 Based on this, SHOULD investigate where the personal and organizational security can be improved.

 #### ORP.2.A12 Designation of separate contact persons (CIA)